nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes the command `mark -i 1 d/2001-01-04`.
-The `mark` command calls `ParserUtil#parsePeriod()`, to obtain the period to mark, and `Person#mark()` to mark this period on this person.
+The `mark` command calls `ParserUtil#parsePeriod()`, to obtain the time period to mark, and `Person#mark()` to mark this time period on this person.
 This method uses
-`Period#union()` to union the period with the set.
+`Period#union()` to union the time period with the set.

 ![state1](images/MarkState1.png)

 Step 3.
 The user executes the command `mark -i 1 d/2001-01-03`.
 The `mark` command calls `ParserUtil#parsePeriod()`, to obtain the period to mark as before.
-As this period makes the current range, 1/1/2001 to 2/1/2001 and 4/1/2001 become a single range, `Period#union()` that is called, merges the two `Period` objects into one.
+As this time period makes the current range, 1/1/2001 to 2/1/2001 and 4/1/2001 become a single range, `Period#union()` that is called, merges the two `Period` objects into one.